kavia-common/career-path-navigator-41368-41379/career_navigator_frontend/INTEGRATION_NOTES.md

 Notes:
 - Client sets Authorization: Bearer <token> when logged in.
-- fetch uses credentials: 'include' (cookies not required by backend; leave as-is or remove if backend forbids credentials in CORS).
+- fetch uses credentials: 'include' (cookies not required by backend; safe to leave as-is; if backend forbids credentials, either enable allow_credentials or switch to 'omit' in src/api/client.js).
+- See INTEGRATION_VERIFICATION.md for a checklist to manually verify end-to-end behavior.